morsuning/go-pool/README.md

 ## 🚀 Introduction

-`go-pool` is a library designed to manage specific goroutine workers to handle tasks concurrently.
+`lifopool` is a library designed to manage specific goroutine workers to handle tasks concurrently.
 It reuses goroutines to limit concurrency, reduce resource consumption, and improve the stability and performance of your applications.

 Key differentiators:
 *   **LIFO Scheduling**: Improves CPU cache locality by prioritizing recently used workers.